t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

     python search/search_with_filtering.py
     ```

-Please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter) to see the complete list of the text fields you can apply the filters to.
+For a complete list of the text fields you can apply the filters to, see the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter).

-## Filtering by a numeric field: IN range
+## Filter by a numeric field: IN range

 To filter by a numeric field, you can write the filtering expression in two ways:
-- To check whether the field value is within a range, use the function `IN`
+- To check whether the field value is within a range, use the function `IN`.
-- To compare a field value with a double value, use operators `<=`,  `<`,  `>=`, `>`, `=`.
+- To compare a field value with a double value, use operators `<=`,  `<`,  `>=`, `>` and `=`.

-1. Use the function `IN` to search for products with the price exceeding $15 and less than $30.

-1. Change the filter expression to the following:
+1. To use the function `IN` to search for products with a price between $15 and $45, change the filter expression to the following:

     ```
     filter = 'price: IN(15.0, 45.0)'